stelligent/mock-pipeline/README.md

 exit
 ```

-Make any modificiations to your _local_ [mu.yml](./mu.yml) file for the stages and actions you want to model.
+Make any modificiations to your _local_ [mu.yml](./mu.yml#LL47) file (in your Cloud9 IDE in this example) for the stages and actions you want to model.
 Commit them to your repo.

 ```
 git commit -am "modify stages and actions" && git push